 Destruction of Confidential Information.
 Upon the earlier of termination or expiration of this Agreement, each Receiving Party shall promptly destroy all originals, copies, summaries and other tangible manifestations of Confidential Information in the Receiving Party’s possession (or permanently delete in the case of Confidential Information held electronically to the extent technically feasible or practicable), provided that each Receiving Party may keep Confidential Information of the Disclosing Party to the extent (a) required by law, rule or regulation; (b) that the Confidential Information is in the Receiving Party’s legal files (one copy of such Confidential Information) to monitor any continuing rights or obligations under this Agreement or comply with its established document retention policies; or (c) that such Confidential Information is held as a backup in electronic form in backup tapes, servers or other sources as a result of Receiving Party’s normal back-up procedures for electronic data, provided that no attempt is made to recover such Confidential Information from back-up tapes, servers or other sources except for legal or compliance purposes.

 Governing Law; Venue.
-This Agreement shall be governed by, construed, interpreted, and enforced in accordance with the laws of the State of California, United States of America, without reference to conflict of law provisions.
-The parties agree that any dispute regarding the interpretation or validity of, or otherwise arising out of this Agreement, shall be subject to the exclusive jurisdiction of the California State Courts or, in the event of federal jurisdiction, the United States District Court for the Northern District of California.
+The Parties agree to remain silent on governing law.

 No Obligation.
 Nothing herein shall obligate either Party to proceed with any transaction between them, and each Party reserves the right, in its sole discretion, to terminate the discussions contemplated by this Agreement.
 The Parties understand that nothing herein requires the disclosure of any Confidential Information by either Party.
 Any disclosure of Confidential information under this Agreement shall be made at the discretion of the Disclosing Party.

+No Assignment.
+This Agreement may not be assigned by either Party, provided, however, that either Party may assign this Agreement without the other Party’s consent (but with written notification to the other Party) in connection with the transfer or sale of all or substantially all of the business to which this Agreement relates, whether by merger, sale of stock, sale of assets or otherwise.

+Use of Name.
+Each Party agrees (a) not to use the name of the other Party in any advertising, promotional or sales literature, publicity or any document employed to obtain funds or financing, or without the prior written approval of the other Party, and (b) that it shall not, directly or indirectly, cause or permit the oral or written release of any public statement referring to the existence of this Agreement.
+For DFCI, such written approval shall be provided by the DFCI Communications Department.

 Signature page follows.